AdobeDocs/commerce-webapi/src/pages/get-started/index.md

 *  The framework supports field filtering of web API responses to conserve mobile bandwidth.

 *  Integration style web APIs enable a single web API call to run multiple services at once for a more efficient integration.
 An example of this behavior can be seen in the Catalog where one web API call can create a product.
 If your payload includes the `stock_item` and `media_gallery_entries` objects, then the framework will also create the product's inventory & media in that one API call.

-## What can I do with the web APIs?

-The APIs can be used to perform a wide array of tasks.
-For example:

-*  Create a shopping app.
-This can be a traditional app that a user downloads on a mobile device.
-You could also create an app that an employee uses on a showroom floor to help customers make purchases.

-*  Integrate with CRM (Customer Relationship Management) or ERP (Enterprise Resource Planning) backend systems, such as Salesforce or Xero.

-*  Integrate with a CMS (Content Management System).
-Currently, content tagging is not supported.

-*  Create JavaScript widgets in the storefront or on the Admin panel.
-The widget makes AJAX calls to access services.

 ## How do I get started?